mohammadturaab/food-blog/README.md

 License

-This project is licensed under the [MIT License] (https://opensource.org/license/mit/).
+This project is licensed under the MIT License.